ayan-x1/ayan-x1/README.md

 ## 💼 About Me

-- 🌱 I'm currently advancing my skills in **React Native, Express.js & DS/Algorithms**
+- 🌱 Currently sharpening my skills in **React Native, Express.js, and Data Structures & Algorithms.**
-- 💬 Ask me about **MERN Stack, Frontend Development & Clean Code Practices**
+- 💬 **Ask me about the MERN Stack, Frontend Architecture, and writing Clean, Maintainable Code.**
-- ⚡ Fun fact: **I debug with coffee and solve problems while taking walks**
+- ⚡ Fun fact: **I do my best debugging at 2 AM, when the world is quiet and my coffee is strong — it’s when the real coding magic happens.**

 ## 🛠️ Tech Stack